The ASSET Test

 - Depending on the requirements and regulations of the institution, you may be asked to take up one or more ASSET tests.
-While some institutions require students to take the ASSET test before enrolling, some others administer the test to those who have already admitted.
+While some institutions require students to take this test before enrolling, some others administer the test to those who have already admitted.

-- ASSET has no passing scores.
+- It has no passing scores.
 All scores are considered an indication of the students' strengths and any weaker areas, where they might need further help to improve.

-- The ASSET scores help institutions decide the most appropriate course for you based on your strengths and by working on your weaker areas, if any.
+- The scores of ASSET help institutions decide the most appropriate course for you based on your strengths and by working on your weaker areas, if any.

 - Not all test takers take all the series tests available; based on your program requirements and the requirements of the institution, you may be administered only relevant tests.
 The Basic Skills tests are the commonly administered ones.

-- The ASSET tests are all timed.
+- The tests of ASSET are all timed.
 Whichever test you may take, you get 25 minutes to complete it.

-For more details on the ASSET test, you may refer to the official ACT testing website (http://www.act.org/asset/tests/index.html).
-The ASSET student guide available online is yet another useful resource that can provide valuable information about this test (http://www.act.org/asset/pdf/StudentGuide.pdf).
+For more details about the test, you may refer to the official website (http://www.act.org/asset/tests/index.html).
+The student guide available online is yet another useful resource that can provide valuable information about this test (http://www.act.org/asset/pdf/StudentGuide.pdf).

 The ASSET Test - Sections, Content, and Question Types

-As mentioned earlier, there are different levels of tests included in the ASSET test series.
+As mentioned earlier, there are different levels of tests included in the test series of ASSET.

 - The Advanced tests are in the core areas of Mathematics like: